Is recreational cannabis legal in Arizona? Is medicinal marijuana legal in Arizona? What about Arizona's CBD laws? Find out in this article.

 Is Medical Marijuana Legal In Arizona?

-Medical marijuana is in fact legal in Arizona if you have met the criteria regarding medical ailments and have a written prescription from an approved physician.
+Medical marijuana is in fact legal in Arizona if you are an Arizona citizen, you're over the age of 18, and have met the criteria regarding medical ailments in addition to receiving a written prescription from an approved physician.
+There is a $150 application fee that citizens will need to pay in order to be given their medical marijuana card in Arizona.

 Obtaining a medical recommendation is simple but the outlying conditions that qualify you for being prescribed cannabis are more severe than those of other states.
 In order to meet the eligibility, one must have serious ailments such as AIDS, HIV, cancer, hepatitis C, and Crohn's disease.
 It's not as easy-breezy as having a sore back or insomnia, which actually qualifies as a medical ailment that necessitates medical marijuana in less conservative states like California.